Get a free application, infrastructure and malware scan report - Scan Your Website Now

 After completing the testing process, testers compile a detailed report that includes identified vulnerabilities, their severity, and recommended remediation steps.
 The report serves as a roadmap for developers and stakeholders to understand the security weaknesses and prioritize fixes to enhance the application’s security posture.

-1. Insufficient Authentication / Authorization
+1. Authentication and Authorization Checks

 Insufficient authentication and authorization can lead to unauthorized access and misuse of sensitive functionality or data in an Android app.
 Here are some top use cases for Android application penetration testing to test for these vulnerabilities: